mavideniz/100DaysOfSwiftUI/README.md

 ---
 I created this repo to follow my own 100 day challenge and share it with other people.

-I also share each day of the challenge on my [instagram account](https://www.instagram.com/dogancanmavideniz/)(temporarily frozen), you can follow it!
+I also share each day of the challenge on my [Twitter account](https://twitter.com/dogancna), you can follow it!
 If you want to join this challenge and be a study buddy, you can send a message. 🙋🏼‍♂️

 You can join this challenge at [Hacking with Swift](https://www.hackingwithswift.com/100/swiftui).